 Changes in Your Child’s Treatment

 Although your child’s rehab staff and medical team work together to care for your child, you should let your child’s PT and OT know about any changes in their behavior or treatment.
 If necessary, your child’s therapy will be adjusted.
 Tell your child’s PT and OT if you notice a change in:

 - How much your child takes part in their daily activities

 - Your child’s ability to get in and out of bed, walk, or move

 - Your child’s interest in playing

-We don’t expect your child to be active if he or she is very sick.
-When your child feels better, we will increase the therapy and play activities.
+We don’t expect your child to be as active if they’re very sick.
+We can change their activities and therapy program and encourage them to participate as much as they can.
+When your child feels better, we will increase their therapy and play activities.

-Please use the space below to write down any questions or concerns you have for us.
-You can also list goals for your child, or ideas that we have shared that you would like to remember.
+Please use this space to write down any questions or concerns you have for us.